 - congenital heart disease: 90-95%

-- central nervous system / spinal abnormalities: 70%
+- central nervous system or spinal abnormalities: 70%

-- intrauterine growth retardation (IUGR): 60-90% (tends to occur from early in gestation)
+- intrauterine growth restriction (IUGR): 60-90% (tends to occur from early in gestation)

 - facial/calvarial abnormalities

 - cystic hygroma: ~20%